sailpoint-oss/developer.sailpoint.com/products/idn/docs/event-triggers/preparing-a-subscriber-service.md

 sidebar_position: 2
 ---

-# Preparing a subscriber service
+# Preparing a Subscriber Service

 Before you can subscribe to an event trigger, you must prepare a service that can accept incoming HTTP requests from the event trigger service.
 More specifically, your client service must accept a POST request to an endpoint of its choosing, with the ability to parse the JSON data sent by the trigger.
 There are many ways to accomplish this, but this guide covers four of the most common types of client services you can build to handle event triggers.

-## Webhook testing service
+## Webhook Testing Service

 There are many webhook testing websites that generate a unique URL you can use to subscribe to an event trigger and explore the data sent by the trigger.
 One site is https://webhook.site.
 This site generates a unique URL whenever you open it, which you can copy and paste into the subscription configuration in IdentityNow.
 Any events that the trigger generates will be sent to this website for you to analyze.